w3c-ccg/traceability-interop/docs/tutorials/workflow-join/README.md

 Upon shipping, the _Freight Forwarder_ issues a House BL (4) which is presented (5) with instance ID `["instance_2"]`.
 Passing on the Commercial Invoice (9), the _Freight Forwarder_ includes both its own and the Importer’s instance IDs `["instance_1", "instance_2"]`.

-Customs verifies the House BL from the Freight Forwarder (6).
+_Customs_ verifies the House BL from the _Freight Forwarder_ (6).
-Receiving the Commercial Invoice (10), Customs can also join the two graphs, thus knowing that the original Proforma Invoice relates to the Freight Forwarder’s presentations.
+Receiving the Commercial Invoice (10), _Customs_ can also join the two graphs, thus knowing that the original Proforma Invoice relates to the _Freight Forwarder_’s presentations.